 Moving your elderly relative – or making the decision yourself, if you are the elderly person – to a nursing home can be a really difficult and distressing decision to make.
 It is fraught with worry and guilt, and often comes after a slowly escalating series of worries about their fitness to remain independent.
+Grown children may need to break promises about caring for aging parents in their home, and why they say ‘never say never’.

 It can however, also be the best decision for both of you, allowing adult children to relax, knowing their parent is in good hands, and reassuring the elderly person with the promise of company, and effortless house-keeping and good nutrition – but when should you make the decision to opt for a nursing home, and which one should you choose?